-The consolidated financial statements of National Petroleum Services Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively, the "Group") for the financial year ended 31 December 2019 were authorised for issue in accordance with a resolution of the Parent Company's Board of Directors on 3 March 2020, and the shareholders have the power to amend these consolidated financial statements at the annual general assembly meeting ("AGM").
+The consolidated financial statements of National Petroleum Services Company K.S.C.P. (the "Parent Company") and its subsidiaries (collectively, the "Group") for the financial year ended 31 December 2020 were authorised for issue in accordance with a resolution of the Parent Company's Board of Directors on 23 March 2021, and the shareholders have the power to amend these consolidated financial statements at the annual general assembly meeting ("AGM").

 The Parent Company is as a Kuwaiti shareholding Company incorporated on 3 January 1993 and whose shares are publicly traded on Boursa Kuwait.
-The Parent Company is located at Shuaiba Industrial Area, Al-Ahmadi, Plot 3 and its registered postal address is P.O.
+The Parent Company is a subsidiary of Qurain Petrochemical Industries Company K.S.C.P. (the "Ultimate Parent Company") The Parent Company is located at Shuaiba Industrial Area, Al-Ahmadi, Plot 3 and its registered postal address is P.O.
 Box 9801, 61008, Kuwait.